-Thompsons Solicitors will join with fellow trade unionists around the world today [28 April] to commemorate International Workers’ Memorial Day, at a time when the government looks to deny access to justice for thousands of workers.
+Thompsons Solicitors will join with fellow trade unionists around the world on 28 April to commemorate International Workers’ Memorial Day, with this year’s event focusing on those workers impacted by dangerous substances at work.

-International Workers’ Memorial Day focuses on the preventable deaths of workers across the world.
-The day of commemoration highlights the work that still needs to be done to ensure safety in the workplace – in 2015, 260 people suffered a fatal injury at work in the United Kingdom alone.
+International Workers’ Memorial Day aims to highlight the preventable deaths of workers across the world.
+The day of commemoration draws focus to the work that still needs to be done to ensure safety in the workplace - between 2017 and 2018, 144 people suffered a fatal injury at work in the UK alone.

-The Workers Memorial Day theme for 2018 is ‘Unionised workplaces are safer workplaces’.
+The Workers Memorial Day theme for 2019 is 'Dangerous Substances – get them out of the workplace’.
 Thompsons Solicitors has worked with trade unions since the firm’s creation in 1921, holding employers to account when they injure their workers.